mohamedtharwat000/form1/README.md

 The form has the following features:

-- Name field validated to be 2-20 characters long
+- Name field validation
-- Email field validated to contain a valid email format
+- Email field validation
-- Message field validated to be 10-200 characters long
+- Password field validation
 - Error messages displayed in red below each field when invalid
 - Form fields highlighted in red when invalid
 - Success message displayed in green when form is submitted successfully